Explore how your team can use Hiver.

 2. Use FAQ Articles in Emails

-There are numerous instances where customer queries can be efficiently resolved through self-service options like how-to guides and instructional videos.
-These resources empower customers to find solutions independently, without waiting for a response from customer service representatives.
+Some customer queries can be efficiently resolved through self-service options like knowledge bases or FAQs.
+These resources empower customers to find solutions independently, without waiting for a response from support teams.

 However, when a customer makes the effort to reach out to you via email, it it implies one of these things:

-• The customer couldn’t find the answer they were looking for.
+• The customer couldn’t find the answer they were looking for or they aren’t aware you have a self-help section

-• The customer would the answer on your knowledge base but it wasn’t sufficient.
+• The answer found the answer on your knowledge base but it wasn’t sufficient.

 In such cases, it’s important to assess the nature of the customer query and respond accordingly.